-So to all of you making your way to La La Land, please allow me to share my list of places to visit in LA — each one an Instagram-worthy spot you shouldn’t miss!
+Making your way to Los Angeles?
+Below, you’ll find a personally curated list of places to visit in LA — each one an instagram-worthy spot you shouldn’t miss!
 Check it out, and hopefully you’ll find a few things to add to your itinerary.
 I even share a few of my own shots for Instagram below!

 1. The Broad Museum

 An impressive collection of contemporary art lies behind The Broad’s beautiful facade.
 Put together over the past 50 years by its curators, the collection features over 2,000 works by more than 200 artists.

 Some of The Broad’s most popular installations include two of renowned Japanese artist Yayoi Kusama’s famous Infinity Mirror Rooms, The Souls of Millions of Light Years Away and Longing for Eternity.
 In addition, Robert Therrien’s Under the Table is also a crowd favourite!

 Tip: Admission is free, so arrive as early as you can to avoid having to line up for hours — I had to fall in line for three hours myself!
 If seeing Yayoi Kusama’s Infinity Mirror Rooms is a must for you, don’t forget to join the first-come, first-served queue upon arrival so you can secure a slot.